raigoh/Swiper-Portfolio/README.md

 ### Contact Form

 - Fill in your name, email, and message.
-- On submission, the form data is sent to the backend server, which then uses Nodemailer to send an email to the specified address.
+- On submission, the form data is sent directly to EmailJS, which handles the email sending process, delivering the message to the specified address without the need for a backend server.

 ### Gallery Navigation

 - Navigate through gallery images using the previous and next buttons.
+- Includes autoplay functionality to automatically cycle through images.
+- Hovering over a gallery card reveals descriptive text.
+- Clicking on a gallery card redirects you to the project's URL.

 ## File Structure